Click here for an overview of the Coordinators of the departments.

 3 years

-You can apply for acceptance and enrollment at any time.
-Please note the information on admission and enrollment as well as our dates and deadlines.
+You can apply for admission and enrollment at any time.
+Please refer to the information on admission and enrollment as well as our schedule of dates and deadlines.

 If you have any questions, please contact Dr. Cordula Obergassel (cordula.obergassel@pknrw.de).

-The focus is on researching and analyzing services and opportunities for participation in the care and health systems, in social work or in social security systems from the perspective of different members of society.
+The program focuses on the research and analysis of services and participation opportunities within healthcare and social welfare systems, social work, or social security systems from the perspective of different members of society.

-Doctoral students with a degree in social or health sciences who deal with the topics and questions of the doctoral program in their doctoral projects.
+Doctoral candidates with a degree in social or health sciences who are pursuing doctoral projects related to the topics and research questions of the program.

 Dr. phil.